 When it comes to pushing pixels and providing deeply immersive experiences, consoles have a leg up over Android devices.
 But this doesn't mean that phones or tablets don't have a role to play in couch-based gaming.
 Xbox One SmartGlass users can turn to the Android app as a way to manage their Xbox account and interact with others without having to back out of their game.
 Read More

 Microsoft may have its own smartphone platform, but when so many Xbox gamers walk around with Android phones in their pockets, it would be a shame to ignore them (or their wallets).
 So the company has rolled out another update to its Xbox One SmartGlass beta app, and this one introduces the ability to purchase games and add-ons for the console remotely.
-It's a nice feature for people who have run out to buy an Xbox One with or without Kinect.
 Read More

 Since the Chromecast debuted, Google has had partnered apps featured at chromecast.com/apps.
 According to a tip we received this evening, and a post by Leon Nicholls to the Google Cast Developers community, it looks like Google might be ready to show off third-party apps at the same URL.

 The Google Cast Developer console has been updated, allowing users to enter details about their apps for inclusion on the Chromecast site.
 Read More

 The Hulu Plus app is perfectly capable of pumping out videos on its own to a small screen.
 With a Chromecast plugged into your TV, it's even able to cast content out to the big screen as well.
 Now the app is gaining a feature that will give it even more control over your viewing experience.
 Read More